 WHAT IS EMERGENCE?

-The QDance Center, Lagos, and Fabric Potsdam, jointly applies for the Goethe IKF for the support of the residency and performances of works conceived within the frame of EMERGENCE; a mentorship program that awards early-career dancers/choreographers based in Nigeria with opportunities to develop a new work, under the mentorship of the internationally renowned choreographer, Qudus Onikeku.
-The performances is billed to be shown in Germany, Nigeria, and Mozambique.
+EMERGENCE is a mentorship program that awards early-career dancers/choreographers based in Nigeria with opportunities to develop a new work, under the mentorship of the internationally renowned choreographer, Qudus Onikeku.
+The works from this year's emegence are billed to be shown in Germany, Nigeria, Mozambique and beyond.

 IT'S IN MY HEAD is a solo piece that installs a psychological connection with the missing Chibok Girls, exploring the idea of belonging, of home and the possibility of return.
 ALEKU is a piece for 5 female dancers, based on a traditional practice in Benue Nigeria, where women undergo certain rituals as a way of cleansing from adultery.
 NO MANS LAND is a reflection on the survival journey and the dark screams of familiar voices reacting to homegrown terrorism that plagues Northern Nigeria expressed by 4 dancers.